Nathalie Baye: Career

-Her second cinema appearance was in Two People (1973), directed by Robert Wise.
+Baye's second film appearance was in Two People (1973), directed by Robert Wise.
 She became better known as the script girl in Day for Night (La Nuit américaine, 1973) by François Truffaut.
 Throughout the 1970s, she played the good girlfriend or nice provincial girl in film and television.

 She won her first César, as best supporting artist, for Every Man for Himself (Sauve qui peut (la vie), 1980) directed by Jean-Luc Godard.
 There then followed The Return of Martin Guerre (Le Retour de Martin Guerre, 1982) and La Balance (also 1982).

 Baye won two more César Awards, Best Supporting Actress, for Strange Affair (Une étrange affaire, 1981), and Best Actress for La Balance, 1982).
 Her four-year relationship with Johnny Hallyday made them a celebrity couple and their daughter is Laura Smet, now an actress.

 After changing her image by playing a streetwalker in La Balance, she widened her scope with more obscure characters in J'ai épousé une ombre (1983) and En toute innocence (1988).
 In 1986, she returned to the theatre with an interpretation of Adriana Monti.

 In 1999, she was voted Best Supporting Actress at Venice Film Festival for Une liaison pornographique and starred in Vénus Beauté (Institut) (2000) by Tonie Marshall which won multiple César Awards including Best Film.

-She has worked with Claude Chabrol and Steven Spielberg.
+She worked with François Truffaut, Jean-Luc Godard, Claude Chabrol and Steven Spielberg.

+Death

+Baye died from complications of Lewy body dementia in Paris, on 17 April 2026, at the age of 77.